Cold War History

 I’d like to say this was planned, but it wasn’t really.
 I’d noticed there were a few geocaches near the hotel but hadn’t researched enough to realise they were on the old airbase.
 This is the old airbase that was famous throughout the 1980s as a result of the women’s peace camps that were set up to protest the US Air Force’s deployment of nuclear capable cruise missiles there.
 Greenham Common was the main UK base, with a secondary, somewhat smaller, deployment at RAF Molesworth, which is (very bizarrely and unknowingly at the time) where I went caching on my next “big” day out (see Molesworth Melee).

-I managed to drag the evening out quite late, as it was light until well after 8:30pm.
-It was a lovely night apart from one part where I decided to go off piste a little bit to take the “quick” direct route between two caches rather than following the paths.
-I was rewarded with a very wet boot and a muddy trouser leg when I ended up in a patch of ground that was what horse racing pundits would describe as “heavy” going.
+I managed to drag the evening out quite late, as it was light until well after 8:30 pm.
+It was a lovely night apart from one part where I decided to go off-piste a little bit.
+There was a “quick” direct route between two caches rather than following the paths.
+It rewarded me with a very wet boot and a muddy trouser leg.
+I ended up in a patch of ground that was what horse racing pundits would describe as “heavy” going.

-When I’d done walking around the western end of the old airfiled I jumped into the car to do a couple of more urban ones, including a church micro.
+When I’d done walking around the western end of the old airfield I jumped into the car.
+I found a couple of urban ones, including a church micro.
 Adding that lot to the three church micros I stopped off for either on the way into work or the way back and it added up to a nice little day of 19 finds.